mrevans7/ST558_Project1/README.md

 Because of that, it’s likely that over time, active players and their goals scored will regress to be closer to the inactive amount.
-It could be that at the moment the Flyers have a lot of players on their roster with a lot of career goals, which is driving up the average since the population size is smaller.
+It could be that at the moment the Flyers have a lot of players on their roster with a lot of career goals, which is driving up the average with a smaller population size.

 ### Density Histogram for Shutouts by Flyers Goalies